-Yesterday I discovered that there is a flying freehold issue on a house I put an offer in a fortnight ago in what was supposed to be a straight forward, no chain conveyancing.
-Hull North is the location of the property.
+Yesterday I discovered that there is a flying freehold element on a house I have offered on a fortnight ago in what was supposed to be a straight forward, chain free conveyancing.
+Hull North is where the house is located.
 Can you shed any light on this issue?

-Flying freeholds in Hull North are rare but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Hull North you would need to get your solicitor to go through the deeds thoroughly.
+Flying freeholds in Hull North are unusual but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Hull North you would need to get your solicitor to go through the deeds thoroughly.
 Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Hull North may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold premises.

-My partner and I have just found out that one of the partners of the conveyancing practice handling the purchase conveyancing in Hull North is a relative of the seller.
-Is this acceptable?
+My wife and I yesterday become aware that one of the directors of the conveyancing practice handling the purchase conveyancing in Hull North is related to the owners that we are purchasing from.
+Is this permitted?

-As long as no conflict arises this is permitted.
-If you are obtaining a home loan then the lender may have a say as many mortgage companies have specific instructions concerning this.
-For example for RBS - Direct Line as of 22/6/2021, the requirements read as follows :
+As long as there is no conflict of interest this is permitted.
+If you are obtaining mortgage finance then the bank may have a say as many mortgage companies have specific instructions concerning this.
+For example for RBS - Direct Line as of 20/9/2021, the requirements read as follows :